 There were two instruments used for collecting the data.
-The first was Metacognitive Awareness Inventory.
+The first was Metacognitive Awareness Inventory (MAI).
 It was a self-report scale consists of 42 items adopted from Schraw& Dennison (1994).
 The original inventory was written in English and it was translated into Bahasa Indonesia to suit the purpose of this study.
-The second instrument used in this study wasMaritime English VocabularyAssessment consisting 45 items, which was administered before treatment as a pre-test and after treatment as a post-test.
+The second instrument used in this study was Maritime English Vocabulary Assessment consisting 45 items, which was administered before treatment as a pre-test and after treatment as a post-test.
 Before being used for research, both of instruments were tested during try-out to examine the validity and reliability.
+The Cronbach's Alpha value for MAI was 0.941 while the Cronbach's Alpha value for Maritime English Vocabulary Assessment was 0.944.
+It shows that the instruments were reliable.
 Observation form was also used to support the data findings.

 Paired sample T-test was used to examine the effectiveness of VSS and WMS to be used in teaching Maritime English Vocabulary to cadets with high and low metacognitive awareness.
-Two-way ANOVA was used to compare the effectiveness of VSS and WMS and also to find out the interaction among variables: vocabulary teaching strategy, metacognitive awareness and vocabulary mastery.
+Twoway ANOVA was used to compare the effectiveness of VSS and WMS and also to find out the interaction among variables: vocabulary teaching strategy, metacognitive awareness and vocabulary mastery.
 Tukey's Test was used as the post hoc test.